Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 - `listPropertiesOfKeys` will list all of your non-deleted keys by their names, only at their latest versions.
-- `listPropertiesOfDeletedKeys` will list all of your deleted keys by their names, only at their latest versions.
+- `listDeletedKeys` will list all of your deleted keys by their names, only at their latest versions.
 - `listPropertiesOfKeyVersions` will list all the versions of a key based on a key name.